-Goal: Understand the many ways that technology affects your life Objectives: In order to do this you will:
+Goal: Understand the many ways that technology affects your life

 - Define Digital Life

 - Explain Virtual Reality

 - Discuss some ways that you use technology

 - Discuss some of the pros and cons of technology

 Initial post in discussions: 5.
 Programming, 6.
 Artificial Intelligence, 7.
 Digital Life First attempt at quizzes: 5: Programming, 6: Artificial Intelligence, 7: Digital Life